Who is Palden Lhamo?

 Palden Lhamo “Dharma Protectress of Lhasa”

 Initially, her dedication to the Gelug school emerged in a vision of the 1st Dalai Lama while he was meditating near her sacred mountain home outside Lhasa.
-In his vision, Palden Lhamo appeared and promised that she would “protect the reincarnation lineage of the Dalai Lamas”.
+In his Vision of Palden Lhamo she appeared and promised to “protect the reincarnation lineage of the Dalai Lamas”.

 Thereafter, regents and monks charged with the selection of succeeding Dalai Lamas have sought her counsel through visions that appeared during meditation.
 As a result, the selection of every Dalai lama since the 15th century has been influenced by Palden Lhamo.

 However, the influence of Palden Lhamo predates the existence of the Gelug Buddhist school.
 For instance, she was the chosen protector of the “Trulang Shrine” in the 7th century.
 The shrine belonged to the Tibetan King – Songtsan Gampo – who was responsible implementing Buddhism as Tibet’s national religion.

 After Tibetan Buddhism experienced a period of disintegration beginning in the 9th century, Palden Lhamo reemerged.
 She is believed to have advised the Tibetan monk – Lhalung Pelgyi Dorje – to kill the anti-Buddhist King Langdarma in 841 A.C.E.
 Indeed, the king was assassinated and Tibetan Buddhism experienced a renaissance soon afterwards.